Report: Musk proposes going ahead with deal to buy Twitter

 Trading in shares of Twitter was halted after the stock spiked on reports that Elon Musk would proceed with his $44 billion deal to buy the company after months of legal battles.

-Musk offered to buy the San Francisco company at $54.20.
+For a second time, Musk offered to buy the San Francisco company at $54.20.
 Shares jumped nearly 13% to $47.95 before trading stopped.

 Bloomberg News reported Tuesday that Musk made the proposal in a letter to Twitter, according to people familiar with the case who were not identified.